CV

 Assistant Professor of Sociology and Public Policy, 2021-

-Affiliated Faculty, The Rock Ethics Institute, Consortium on Substance Use and Addiction, Social Science Research Institute
+Affiliated Faculty, The Rock Ethics Institute, Consortium on Substance Use and Addiction, Social Science Research Institute, Population Research Institute

 EDUCATION